nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `unmarktask INDEX`

-* Marks the task at the specified `INDEX` in the displayed Task list as not done.
+* Marks the Task at the specified `INDEX` in the displayed Task list as not done.

 ```yaml
 Note:
 * The index **must be a positive integer** 1, 2, 3, …
 ```
 Examples:
-* `unmarktask 2` Marks the second task as not done.
+* `unmarktask 2` Marks the second Task as not done.

 [Back to top](#table-of-contents)